| |

 Don’t Miss the popular walk to the Wineglass Bay lookout (1 -1.5 hours return) It’s the best walk to do on a Hobart day trip.
 The walk to Wineglass Bay is a moderate grade with steep sections and the track is well-maintained.
 From the Wineglass Bay lookout, the trail continues steeply down to the pristine Wineglass Bay Beach and it takes 2.5 -3 hours to return the way you came.

 In fine weather, the steep and difficult hike to the top of Mount Amos offers unrivalled 360° views of Wineglass Bay and Coles Bay.
 It’s a 3-hour return hike that involves climbing and scrambling to get to the top of the mountain.
-Check in with the National Parks Centre about the safety of this trail before you go and buy your National Parks Pass.
+Call in at the National Parks Centre and ask about the safety of this trail before you go and buy your National Parks Pass at the same time.

 6. The Hartz Mountains